davidjspooner/repoxy/pkg/repo/README.md

 # pkg/repo

-This package defines the interfaces and registration helpers for repository types (Docker, Terraform, etc.) used by Repoxy.
+This package defines the interfaces and registration helpers for repository types (Container, Terraform, etc.) used by Repoxy.

 ## Purpose